Praise for Eileen Gu breaks Chinese social media

 “Go back to America,” read another comment accompanied by a U.S. flag emoji.

-The anger toward Zhu was likely fueled by an episode a few weeks earlier, when Zhu qualified to compete at the Olympics.
+The anger toward Zhu was likely fueled by an episode a few weeks earlier, when she qualified to compete at the Olympics.

 She beat out two other skaters for the last spot on the Chinese team, which many fans felt should have gone to another young skater, Chen Hongyi, who had more competitive experience.
 It caused enough of a controversy at the time that the Chinese figure skating Olympic selection committee issued a statement defending the decision.

 As online criticism of Zhu crested, Gu came to the defense of her teammate.
-“Making mistakes and pressure are all part of sports,” Gu said at a press conference after her victory.
+“Making mistakes and pressure are all part of sports,” Gu said at a news conference after her victory.

 Although Gu’s decision to compete for China has gotten outsized attention, what she and Zhu are doing is fairly common in the international sporting arena.
 Zhu gave up her U.S. citizenship in order to compete for China in Beijing.
 It’s unclear whether Gu has done the same; she has never commented publicly on the question of her citizenship.